Hybrid models drove a strong sales increase for Lexus in 2013.

 For Lexus, the proportion of hybrid-powered vehicles was much greater, accounting for an incredible 94 per cent of all Lexus models sold in Western Europe last year.

 The introduction of the Lexus Hybrid Drive-powered IS 300h spearheaded this movement, with sales reaching 5,984 units within a few months of its arrival.
 Full year sales of the entire IS range tripled year-on-year to 7,562 units, 80 per cent of which belonged to the hybrid variant.
-This performance made IS a force to be reckoned with in a segment traditionally dominated by diesel powertrains.

 Other highlights for Lexus in Europe during 2013 included a doubling of LS sales, and the achievement of record sales volumes in six European markets.